Anomalous depinning of magnetic domain walls within the ferromagnetic phase of the Weyl semimetal Co3Sn2S2: Results and Discussion

 \subsection{Magnetic domain structures from 140~K to 120~K}

-Except for a recent MOKE study reported by Lee and coworkers ~\cite{Lee}, domain structures of Co$_3$Sn$_2$S$_2$(0001) single crystal samples over a wide range of temperature and applied magnetic fields are largely unknown.
-By measuring spatially resolved magnetization through the Kerr effect as a function of temperature, we can examine whether the magnetic anomaly is intrinsic to the physics in a single domain or due to the presence of multiple domains and domain walls.
-Such detailed information is elusive from \modif{bulk} measurements \modif{averaged over the entire sample}.
+Except for a recent MOKE study reported by Lee and coworkers ~\cite{Lee}, domain structures of Co$_3$Sn$_2$S$_2$(0001) single crystal samples are largely unknown.
+By measuring spatially resolved magnetization through the Kerr effect as a function of temperature, we can examine whether the magnetic anomaly is intrinsic to the physics in a single domain, or, as we suggested previously, is due to the presence of multiple domains and domain walls.
+Such detailed information is elusive from bulk measurements averaged over the entire sample.

-To examine domain structures near $T = 130$\,K, we acquired a set of MOKE images at $140$\,K, $136$\,K, $132$\,K, $128$\,K, $124$\,K, and $120$\,K after the sample is field cooled in a magnetic field of H$_\parallel=+94$\,Oe. \modif{These images} are shown in Fig.~\ref{MOKE 130}.
-Other than the disappearance of a small embedded red domain in the upper left corner (between $136$\,K and $132$\,K) and that of an embedded blue domain to its immediate right (between $128$\,K and $124$\,K), the domain structure remains essentially unchanged between $140$\,K and $120$\,K. Limited by the spatial resolution of the scanning microscope ($0.85\,\mu$m), we cannot rule out transitions in this temperature range that involve domain walls from these MOKE images alone.
+To examine the domain structures near $T = 130$\,K, we acquired a set of MOKE images at $140$\,K, $136$\,K, $132$\,K, $128$\,K, $124$\,K, and $120$\,K after the sample is field cooled in a magnetic field of H$_\parallel=+94$\,Oe.
+These images are shown in Fig.~\ref{MOKE 130}.
+Other than the disappearance of a small embedded red domain in the upper left corner (between $136$\,K and $132$\,K) and that of an embedded blue domain to its immediate right (between $128$\,K and $124$\,K), the domain structure remains essentially unchanged between $140$\,K and $120$\,K. Limited by the spatial resolution of the scanning microscope ($0.85\,\mu$m), from these MOKE images alone, we cannot rule out transitions that involve domain walls, such as those proposed in~\cite{Lee}.

-We can extract the fraction of up domains, down domains, and domain walls from these images as follows.
+We extract the fraction of up domains, down domains, and domain walls from these images as follows.
 First, we measure the average absolute Kerr rotation of up and down domains.
 Then, we count points above $75\%$ of the average value as up or down domains, and points below that value as domain walls.
-Figure~\ref{fig:up_down_wall_T} shows the evolution of these fractions as a function of temperature.
-As the sample is cooled down, the fraction of up domains shrinks while that of down domains grows due to the demagnetization effect.
-The domain walls seem to experience some pinning effect between $128$\,K and \modif{$136$}\,K.
+Fig.~\ref{fig:up_down_wall_T} shows the evolution of these fractions as a function of temperature.
+As the sample is cooled down, the fraction of up domains shrinks while that of down domains grows due to the demagnetization effect. \modif{The fact that the temperature variation of the domain fractions follows the same trend as the evolution expected from the case with no pinning confirms that the magnetic domain walls are indeed able to move between 120K and 140K.}